andyeske/FOFA/README.md

   - ```route_airport_index.csv```: This 1413-by-2 matrix contains the mapping between each of the idenfied 1413 route segments, and their respective origin and destination airports (indexed 1 through 169).
 For example, route #1 operated between airport #1 (ARX) and airport #33 (FOR).

 * **Route Passengers**:
-  -  ```airline_specific_yearly_route_passengers.csv```: This 1413-by-8 matrix contains the total (yearly) number of passengers that were transported on the identified 1413 route segments, for each of the eight domestic Brazilian airlines.
+  -  ```airline_specific_yearly_route_passengers.csv```: This 1413-by-8 matrix contains the total (yearly) number of passengers (i.e., direct and connecting) that were transported on the identified 1413 route segments, for each of the eight domestic Brazilian airlines.

 * **Traffic Metrics**:
   - ```airline_specific_yearly_metrics.csv```: This 2-by-8 matrix contains the total (yearly) available seat-kms (ASKs) and total revenue passenger-kms (RPKs) produced by each of the eight domestic Brazilian airlines.